 And we don’t have to talk about the impact on customer satisfaction, probability to choose that airline again and word of mouth.

-From a KPI and data point of view, Stability is a easy to provide by simply calculating the percentage of cancelled flights with respect to the total operated flights — definitely a no-brainer.
+From a KPI and data point of view, Stability is an easy to provide by simply calculating the percentage of canceled flights with respect to the total operated flights — definitely a no-brainer.